 Statistics showing cumulative sales since the launch of the Help to Buy (equity loan) scheme on 1 April 2013.

-The latest monthly release of breakdowns of cumulative sales under the Help to Buy (equity loan) scheme is available from Open Data Communities.
+The latest quarterly release of breakdowns of cumulative sales under the Help to Buy (equity loan) scheme is available from Open Data Communities.

 The main points are:

-- by local authority, as previously published as Excel spreadsheets (see below) and including a column on sales to first-time buyers
+by local authority including a column on sales to first-time buyers

-The next quarterly release will include activity to 30 September 2015, and will be published in December 2015.
-A mapping application drawing directly on data from Open Data Communities is also available.
+The next quarterly release will include activity to 31 December 2015, and will be published on 10 March 2016.

 The HCA have stopped counting payment date (when the money out is paid out by the HCA) and now report on the expected actual completion date.
 It is more accurate and is closer to the live situation, especially when the HCA now recognise an asset based on a completion, rather than exchange and approved claim.